euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

   NotImplementedError: variadic functions not supported yet;  specify a parameter list

-In ``sys.path.insert(0, '../../Lib')`` we insert a path to a ctypes-implementation bundeled with JyNI.
+In ``sys.path.insert(0, '../../Lib')`` we insert a path to a ctypes-implementation bundled with JyNI.
 We insert it at the beginning of ``sys.path`` such that it overrides Jython's ctypes implementation.
-The ctypes implementation bundeled with JyNI is almost identical to CPython's original ctypes and slight changes were only applied in __init__.py, i.e. only in Python-code.
-For the C-part JyNI can utilize the compiled _ctypes.so file bundeled with CPython (remember that JyNI is binary compatible to such libraries).
-In our example we make CPython's C-extension folder available by appending its usual posix location ``'/usr/lib/python2.7/lib-dynload'`` to ``sys.path``.
+The ctypes implementation bundled with JyNI is almost identical to CPython's original ctypes and slight changes were only applied in ``__init__.py``, i.e. only in Python code.
+For the C-part JyNI can utilize the compiled ``_ctypes.so`` file bundled with CPython (remember that JyNI is binary compatible to such libraries).
+In our example we make CPython's C extension folder available by appending its usual posix location ``/usr/lib/python2.7/lib-dynload`` to ``sys.path``.

-In ctypes/__init__.py we had to fix posix-recognition; it was based on ``os.name``, which always reads “java” in Jython, breaking the original logic.
+In ``ctypes/__init__.py`` we had to fix posix-recognition; it was based on ``os.name``, which always reads “java” in Jython, breaking the original logic.
 We also adjusted some classes to old-style, because JyNI currently does not support new-style classes.
 Once we have added this support in version alpha.4 (cf. section :ref:`new-style-classes`) we will revert these changes.